d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 where in the second line we view the function $g$ as having its input ($h(x)$) shifted by the tiny quantity $\epsilon \frac{dh}{dx}(x)$.

-In this way we see that we can flexibly combine all our derivative rules to compute essentially any expression desired.
+These rule provide us with a flexible set of tools to compute essentially any expression desired.
 For instance,

 $$
 \begin{aligned}